m-hasan-n/pooling/README.md

-* Mohamed Hasan, Albert Solernou, Evangelos Paschalidis, He Wang, Gustav Markkula and Richard Romano, "Maneuver-Aware Pooling for Vehicle Trajectory Prediction", under review IROS 2021.
+* Mohamed Hasan, Albert Solernou, Evangelos Paschalidis, He Wang, Gustav Markkula and Richard Romano, "Maneuver-Aware Pooling for Vehicle Trajectory Prediction", preprint 2021.

 ## License
 This project is licensed under the MIT License - see the